-This is a quick introduction to the different types of jobs and file formats you will encounter through Gengo.
+This is a quick introduction to the different types of jobs (called "Collections") and file formats you will encounter through Gengo.

 There are two types of jobs:

-- Text job: source text is displayed in one or multiple text boxes, and the translation is entered next to it or under it
+- Text collection: source text is displayed in one or multiple text boxes, and the translation is entered next to it or under it

-These will show in your Work Dashboard with this (Aa) icon, and can be Standard or Pro jobs.
+These will show in your Work Dashboard with this white sheet icon, and can be Standard or Pro level.

-After opening the job details page, you can click on the button as shown below to download the file and start the job.
+After clicking over one to see the details page, you can click on the red button as shown below to download the file and start the job.

 File Format Support:

 - When translating file jobs, text within images is not supposed to be translated.

 - Our system does not include images in the word count.

 - If you see text inside an image, try selecting the text to see if it's actual text, or just part of the image.